 Sir Douglas Mawson, Australia – Expeditions: 1908, 1911-1914

-Most likely to be one of the most most famous Explorers of Antarctica is Sir Douglas Mawson.
-Australian pioneers were involved in Antarctic exploration since the get-go, with the first ever expedition, undertaken by physicist Louis Bernacchi, setting off in 1899.
+One of the most famous Explorers of Antarctica is Sir Douglas Mawson.
+Australian pioneers were involved in Antarctic exploration since the get-go, with the first-ever expedition undertaken by physicist Louis Bernacchi, setting off in 1899.
 Yet of all the men who made it their mission to probe the White Continent, Sir Douglas Mawson is by far the most famous, as well as the most accomplished.
 To say that Sir Douglas Mawson single-handledly secured Australia’s reputation as an Antarctic power would certainly not be an overstatement.

 Mawson’s ascent of Mt Erebus is legendary and regarded as one of history’s most impressive feats of endurance.
-Mawson’s legacy inspired a nation and still continues to do so, although many don’t know that his Antarctica expeditions were only a fraction of all that he achieved in his lifetime the North Pole,ts off from new Zealand.ingle most awe-inspiring Antacrtic stories of all.d the world’ abroad, w.
-After helping to map the Pacific’s New Hebrides Islands, and carving a career as a speaker and lecturer, Mawson turned his attention to southernmost reaches of our planet.
+Mawson’s legacy inspired a nation and continues to do so, although many don’t know that his Antarctica expeditions were only a fraction of all that he achieved in his lifetime.
+Mawson’s passion for geology and mineralogy were unparalleled, leading to a lectureship at the University of Adelaide when he was just 23 years old.
+After helping to map the Pacific’s New Hebrides Islands, and carving a career as a speaker and lecturer, Mawson turned his attention to the southernmost reaches of our planet.
 Along with his insatiable craving for adventure, he was also a consummate intellectual and an exceptionally influential speaker.
 By the time he joined Robert Falcon Scott’s Antarctic mission in 1908, he was already a remarkable explorer, physicist, geologist, and lecturer in Australia.
 His extensive studies of radioactive minerals are still considered distinguished in the field.

 Got inspired by those Explorers of Antarctica and want to feel like a modern pioneer?
 Then come on down to the end of the world!
 Chimu Adventures offers unforgettable expedition cruises to Antarctica and an incredible 27-day adventure expedition to East Antarctica in the wake of Mawson, which sets off from New Zealand.